 Do you want to know more about Parkinson's?
 PDF's materials provide information about symptoms, medications, resources & more.

 Surgery for Parkinson's disease has come a long way since it was first developed more than 50 years ago.
 The newest version of this surgery, deep brain stimulation (DBS), was developed in the 1990s and is now a standard treatment.
-Worldwide, about 30,000 people have had deep brain stimulation.
+Worldwide, tens of thousands of people have undergone deep brain stimulation.

 What is DBS?